(719) 210-8699

 Common Cap Sheet Questions

-My flat garage roof isn’t leaking — does it still qualify for a hail damage claim?
+My flat roof isn’t leaking — is it still a valid claim?

 How Claim Advocacy Helps With Cap Sheet Claims

-• Full property inspection — systematically inspecting all flat and low-slope roof sections, not just the main sloped roof
+• Full inspection — including all flat roof sections

-• Scope inclusion — ensuring cap sheet replacement is included as a separate, properly priced line item in the scope of loss
+• Scope inclusion — ensuring cap sheet is not omitted

 Cap sheet damage on garages and additions is consistently underclaimed in Colorado — not because it isn’t covered, but because it isn’t inspected carefully enough.
-A free inspection covers every roof surface on your property, not just the main one.
+A proper inspection ensures every roof surface is included before your claim is finalized.

 Schedule Your Free Inspection